Department of Labor Logo United States Department of Labor

 • (404) 893-4220

-The Consumer Price Index for All Urban Consumers (CPI-U) for the South increased 0.6 percent in February, the U.S. Bureau of Labor Statistics reported today.
-The index for all items less food and energy rose 0.7 percent over the month.
-The food index increased 0.4 percent in February and the energy index rose 0.1 percent.
+The Consumer Price Index for All Urban Consumers (CPI-U) in the South region increased 0.3 percent in January, the U.S. Bureau of Labor Statistics (BLS) reported today.
+The index for all items less food and energy rose 0.4 percent over the month.
+The index for food rose 0.1 percent in January and the index for energy increased 0.2 percent.
 (Data in this report are not seasonally adjusted.
-Accordingly, month-to-month changes reflect the impact of seasonal influences.)
+Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

 Food